What is America in Bloom – St. Charles?

 St. Charles Public Library - After Jan.
 6, 2019

 For more information, call City of St. Charles Public Works Department at 630-377-4405 or email email@example.com.
 Elgin Recycling is providing the bins and will donate any net proceeds from recycling the items to the America in Bloom - St. Charles effort.

 St. Charles Named ‘Best of the Best’ in America in Bloom Awards Program

 The award was presented at the annual America in Bloom National Conference in Lexington, Kentucky Sept.
-27-28.
-Next year, St. Charles will be the host city for the Symposium and Awards Program.
+27-28, 2018.
+In 2019, St. Charles will be the host city for the Symposium and Awards Program.